 Given the extent of political and media attention currently focused on health care, health insurance, and the ACA, it is impossible to pick up a newspaper or watch newscasts without seeing a report on health care and the burden it is placing on the budgets of individuals, businesses, and governments throughout the United States.
-The forces that drive health insurance cost - the increasing utilization and price of health care services - pushed TMAIT health plan cost above the contributions paid by members during each of the last five years.
-Overall, the health plan produced a cumulative loss of almost \$12 million over that period.
+The forces that drive health insurance cost and the increasing utilization and price of health care services pushed TMAIT health plan cost above the contributions paid by members during each of the last six years.
+Overall, the health plan has produced a cumulative loss of almost \$14 million since 2008.

-The health plan continued to generate a loss during 2013 due to the combined effect of (a) claims experience that was somewhat worse than expected, (b) member contribution rates that were intentionally set below the level required to break even, and (c) the extension of those rates for an additional quarter as we and BCBSTX continued to sort through various issues related to compliance with the ACA.
+The health plan continued to generate a loss during 2014 due to the combined effect of (a) claims experience that was somewhat worse than expected, (b) member contribution rates that were intentionally set below the level required to break even, (c) the extension of those rates for an additional quarter as we and BCBSTX continued to sort through various issues related to compliance with the ACA, and the various ACA fees imposed on the Program.

-Due to the continuing loss and general upward trend in the cost and utilization of health care, the health plan rates were increased by an average of 16% effective November 2013.
-The new rates reflect the following anticipated subsidies from the PSF during the 2014 policy year.
+Due to the continuing loss and general upward trend in the cost and utilization of health care, the health plan rates were increased by an average of about 9% effective Feb.
+1, 2015.
+The new rates reflect the following anticipated subsidies from the PSF during the 2015 policy year.

-- The rates were set about 4% below the level indicated by the actuarial analysis to reduce the impact of the increase on the membership.
-This is expected to require a subsidy of about \$700,000 during the policy year. - The Board decided not to include in the rates a provision for the various ACA fees that will be required in the 2014 policy year.
-This decision is expected to require an additional subsidy of \$800,000 during the policy year.
+- The rates were set about 4.5% below the level indicated by the actuarial analysis to reduce the impact of the increase on the membership.
+This is expected to require a subsidy of about \$700,000 during the policy year. - The Board decided not to include in the rates a provision for the various ACA fees that will be required in the 2015 policy year.
+This decision is expected to require an additional subsidy of \$600,000 during the policy year.

-The total subsidies are expected to be about \$1.5 million in 2014.
-The Board concluded that such subsidies are manageable, as the health plan PSF stands at about \$12 million.
+The total subsidies are expected to be about \$1.3 million in 2015.
+The Board concluded that such subsidies are manageable, as the health plan PSF stands at about \$9 million.

 While the PSF remains adequate, claims continue to increase and the PSF continues to decline.
-As a result, to maintain an appropriate balance between rates and costs, we will probably need to raise the health plan rates later in 2014.
+As a result, to maintain an appropriate balance between rates and costs, we may need to raise the health plan rates again in early 2016.

-The ACA will continue to present added challenges for the health plan in 2014.
-In addition to the various fees that will increase cost, the law prevents adding new members to the plan in 2014 and subsequent years.
+The ACA will continue to present added challenges for the health plan in 2015.
+In addition to the various fees that will increase cost, the law has prevented the Trust from adding new members to the plan after 2013.
 This will result in continuing reductions in plan membership, as there will no longer be new members to replace those who leave.